prateeknayakpn24/text_summarization/README.md

-Open the summary.ipynb
+Open the summary.ipynb.
-i have used extractive approach for the text summarization
+Ihave used extractive approach for the text summarization